A COMPLAINT to the Building Commission has led to the Building Services Board cautioning a North Fremantle building partnership.

 Building commissioner Peter Gow said the case was a reminder to anyone who carried out building works that they could be made to pay for incomplete or unsatisfactory work.

-“Builders who fail to maintain proper standards or who act inappropriately may face disciplinary or prosecution action by the Building Services Board, which can result in a caution or fines,” he said.
+“Builders who fail to maintain proper standards or who act inappropriately may face disciplinary or prosecution action…which can result in a caution or fines,” he said.

 “The Building Commission will continue to hold to account and name those who put the public interest and the reputation of the building industry at risk.”